Fiserv-Developer/payments-api/docs/3. Payment APIs/3.1. Taking Payments/iii. Other Payment Methods/SEPA.md

 <!-- theme: success -->

+> ### Model Reference
+>
-> MODEL: You can find the model for the /payments resource for the SepaSaleTransaction requestType [here](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/SepaSaleTransaction).
+> You can find the model for the /payments resource for the `SepaSaleTransaction` requestType [here](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/SepaSaleTransaction).